Tour de la Bourse

-The Stock Exchange Tower (Tour de la Bourse) is a 48-storey skyscraper in Montreal, Quebec, Canada.
+The Tour de la Bourse (lit.
+'Stock Exchange Tower') is a 48-storey skyscraper in Montreal, Quebec, Canada.
 It is located at the intersection of Victoria Square and Saint Jacques Street in the International Quarter.
 It is connected by the underground city to the Square-Victoria-OACI Metro Station.

 When completed in 1964, the tower was the tallest building in Canada, a title it held until surpassed by the Toronto-Dominion Centre in 1967.
 It is currently the third tallest in Montreal and the twenty-fifth tallest building in the country.
 The Tour de la Bourse was designed by Luigi Moretti and Pier Luigi Nervi and is considered to be of the International Style.

 History and development

 The original project, conceived during the Expo 67-era economic boom, called for three identical towers arrayed in a triangle.
 It was scaled back to two towers flanking each side of the central core.
 Ultimately a single tower was built, due to financial constraints; the Hôtel Delta Centre-Ville was later built on the site of what was to be the second identical tower thus forming Place Victoria.
 Following the improvement and restoration of Square Victoria to its original configuration in 2002, Place Victoria is now a centrepiece of the new Quartier International downtown area.